 There are quite a few definitions thrown around regarding the metaverse.
 But they all have quite a few things in common - most definitions describe the metaverse to be a hyper-realistic virtual world in which people are represented by avatars and can interact with each other, hold meetings, buy digital property, work, play, and do much more.
 It’s a persistent world in which the avatars live and interact with each other.
 Users even have the ability to create their own virtual property.

-According to Mark Zuckerberg, it would take around 5 to 10 years before the main features of the metaverse become mainstream, but if you go by most definitions, we’ve already had the metaverse for a while - Fortnite and Minecraft allow users to socialize, learn, play games, buy things, etc. in a persistent virtual world where they are represented by their avatars.
+According to Mark Zuckerberg, it would take around 5 to 10 years before the main features of the metaverse become mainstream, but if you go by most definitions, we’ve already had the metaverse for a while - Fortnite and Minecraft allow users to socialize, learn, play games, buy things, etc. in a persistent virtual world where they are represented by their avatars like the Fortnite Harley Quinn or even the Ariana Grande skin.

 So, why does Mark have such a distant timeline on his mind?
 That’s probably because the metaverse that Zuckerberg envisioned involves photorealistic avatars and spaces, EMG input using gestures and wrist movements, and even holograms, and voice interactions that come together to generate immersive virtual versions of work, play, socializing, shopping, traveling, etc.